taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "So...'**WORLD GOV** Peacekeepers...a most ironic name..."*

-Asoka and Iri kneel before a large semi-circle of Automata Elders.
-Nova Jatobá, currently serving as head of the Council of Elders, sits directly in front of Asoka and Iri.
+Asoka and Iri sit on floor mats at a low and enormous banquet table, flanked on all sides by the Automata Elders.
+Nova Jatobá, currently serving as head of the Council of Elders, sits directly across from Asoka and Iri.
 Nova is now in her 70s, still plump but now strengthened by decades of living in the rainforest.
-Her eyes, the faintest of crow's feet at their edges, stare thoughtfully and fearlessly at Asoka and Iri.
+Her eyes, the faintest of crow's feet at their edges, stare thoughtfully at Asoka and Iri as she takes a big bite of [pirarucu steak](https://en.wikipedia.org/wiki/Arapaima).

-Behind Nova are the other Elders, members of the Automata clan who have all received their subdermal shield and successfully returned to the Amazon forest after spending at least a year living in the Underground Cities to the south of the Red Zone.
-We see Majhee Suh, soon to be in her 90s -- she is tiny, wrinkled, and no longer able to climb trees, but her back is still straight and her sharp mind still pierces the world through clear eyes.
-We also see Nicola Cavalcanti, now a robust and cheeky grandmother in her 50s.
+Around Nova are the other Elders, members of the Automata clan who have all received their subdermal shield and successfully returned to the Amazon forest after spending at least a year living in the Underground Cities to the south of the Red Zone.
+We see Majhee Suh, soon to be in her 90s -- she is tiny, wrinkled, and no longer able to climb trees, but her back is still straight and she still eats everything with metal chopsticks.
+We see Nicola Cavalcanti, now a robust and cheeky grandmother in her 50s, bring out the last trays of [escabeche](https://en.wikipedia.org/wiki/Escabeche) made with [tambaqui](https://en.wikipedia.org/wiki/Tambaqui), and behind her, another elder, [one of the few men with white hair and wrinkles](https://www.theguardian.com/society/2013/jan/29/men-cancer-deaths-greater-women), carries out large bowls full of [kkakdugi](https://en.wikipedia.org/wiki/Kkakdugi).

-Majhee: **"Nova, fomos fluentes em inglês uma vez...let's speak in this little one's native tongue, and let the Council use our [babelfish](https://en.wikipedia.org/wiki/Babel_fish)."**
+Majhee: **"Nova, fomos fluentes em inglês uma vez...let's speak in this little one's native tongue, and give our [babelfish](https://en.wikipedia.org/wiki/Babel_fish) some user data."**

-*translation: "Nova, we were fluent in english once...vamos falar na língua nativa deste pequenino, e deixar o Conselho usar nossos [babelfish](https://en.wikipedia.org/wiki/Babel_fish)."*
+*translation: "Nova, we were fluent in english once...vamos falar na língua nativa deste pequenino, e dar nosso [babelfish](https://en.wikipedia.org/wiki/Babel_fish) alguns dados do usuário."*

 ### Page 2

 Nova: **"Very well."**

+Nova begins to eat her escabeche with delicate precision.
+Majhee fiendishly wields her chopsticks while wrapping [gim](https://en.wikipedia.org/wiki/Gim_(food)) around sticky brown rice and [wild rice](https://en.wikipedia.org/wiki/Rice#Caribbean_and_Latin_America) and various side dishes.
+Majhee wraps her most recent [gimbap](https://en.wikipedia.org/wiki/Gimbap), created with the kkakdugi, stir-fried spinach, and fried slices of plantain distributed around the tables throughout the Central Hearth.

 Majhee: **"Well, this is *exciting*!"**

-Another elder, [one of the few men with white hair and wrinkles](https://www.theguardian.com/society/2013/jan/29/men-cancer-deaths-greater-women), shoots Majhee an annoyed look: **"Don't tell me you want to accept the alliance!"**
+Osiel shoots Majhee an annoyed look: **"Don't try to prime people."**

+tell me you want to accept the alliance!"**

 The elder turns a scornful eye onto Asoka.

 Elder: **"We have no way to check the facts of the story we were just told."**

 Majhee: **"Oh, don't be so heartless, Osiel.
 No matter the story, we have a human child, lost and without a family.
 Let us at least give the benefit of the doubt."**

+Murmurs of sympathetic agreement rise from the gathered Elders.
+Osiel grumpily crosses his arms and looks a little less scornful.

 Nova: **"I'd like to hear the thoughts of our newest Elder first.
 Maraba?"**